2001: A Space Odyssey: Writing

 Originally, Kubrick and Clarke had planned to develop a 2001 novel first, free of the constraints of film, and then write the screenplay.
 They planned the writing credits to be "Screenplay by Stanley Kubrick and Arthur C. Clarke, based on a novel by Arthur C. Clarke and Stanley Kubrick" to reflect their preeminence in their respective fields.
 In practice, the screenplay developed in parallel with the novel, with only some elements being common to both.
 In a 1970 interview, Kubrick said:

 There are a number of differences between the book and the movie.
 The novel, for example, attempts to explain things much more explicitly than the film does, which is inevitable in a verbal medium.
 The novel came about after we did a 130-page prose treatment of the film at the very outset. ...
 Arthur took all the existing material, plus an impression of some of the rushes, and wrote the novel.
 As a result, there's a difference between the novel and the film ...
 I think that the divergences between the two works are interesting.

 In the end, Clarke and Kubrick wrote parts of the novel and screenplay simultaneously, with the film version being released before the book version was published.
 Clarke opted for clearer explanations of the mysterious monolith and Star Gate in the novel; Kubrick made the film more cryptic by minimising dialogue and explanation.
 Kubrick said the film is "basically a visual, nonverbal experience" that "hits the viewer at an inner level of consciousness, just as music does, or painting".

 The screenplay credits were shared whereas the 2001 novel, released shortly after the film, was attributed to Clarke alone.
 Clarke wrote later that "the nearest approximation to the complicated truth" is that the screenplay should be credited to "Kubrick and Clarke" and the novel to "Clarke and Kubrick".
-Early reports about tensions involved in the writing of the film script appeared to reach a point where Kubrick was allegedly so dissatisfied with the collaboration that he approached other writers who could replace Clarke, including Michael Moorcock and J. G. Ballard.
-But they felt it would be disloyal to accept Kubrick's offer.
+Early reports about tensions involved in the writing of the film script appeared to reach a point where Kubrick was allegedly so dissatisfied with the collaboration that he approached other writers who could replace Clarke, including Michael Moorcock and J. G. Ballard; however, they felt it would be disloyal to accept Kubrick's offer.
 In Michael Benson's 2018 book Space Odyssey: Stanley Kubrick, Arthur C. Clarke, and the Making of a Masterpiece, the actual relationship between Clarke and Kubrick was more complex, involving an extended interaction of Kubrick's multiple requests for Clarke to write new plot lines for various segments of the film, which Clarke was expected to withhold from publication until after the release of the film while receiving advances on his salary from Kubrick during film production.
 Clarke agreed to this, though apparently he did make several requests for Kubrick to allow him to develop his new plot lines into separate publishable stories while film production continued, which Kubrick consistently denied based on Clarke's contractual obligation to withhold publication until release of the film.